StuffedCrustPotato/IT103-CP2-Group-1/README.md

 <H4> 5.
 Login Screen </H4><br />
-Once download is finish, unzip the file and open the folder where you can see what was on our repository <br />
+Once download is finish, unzip the file and open the folder where you can see what was on our repository. <br />

 | Username  | Passwords |
 | --------- | --------- |